Niger: Government and politics

-Niger's new constitution was approved on 31 October 2010.
-It restored the semi-presidential system of government of the 1999 constitution (Fifth Republic) in which the president of the republic, elected by universal suffrage for a five-year term, and a prime minister named by the president share executive power.
-Since the July 2023 Nigerien coup d'état, the government has been led by Abdourahamane Tchiani.
+Niger's most recent constitution was approved by a 2010 referendum.
+It restored the semi-presidential system of government of the 1999 constitution (Fifth Republic) in which the president, elected by universal suffrage for a five-year term, and a prime minister named by the president share executive power.
+Since the July 2023 Nigerien coup d'état, the government has been led by Abdourahamane Tiani and the constitution dissolved.

 Foreign relations

-Niger pursues a moderate foreign policy and maintains friendly relations with the West and the Islamic world as well as non-aligned countries.
+Niger historically has pursued a moderate foreign policy and maintained friendly relations with the West.
+Under the leadership of Tiani, Niger has sought greater relations with Russia, distancing itself from its former colonial power France, withdrawing from the Economic Community of West African States and joining the Alliance of Sahel States as a founding member.
 It belongs to the UN and its main specialized agencies and in 1980–81 served on the UN Security Council.
-Niger maintains a special relationship with former colonial power France and has close relations with its West African neighbors.

-Niger is a charter member of the African Union and the West African Monetary Union and also belongs to the Niger Basin Authority and Lake Chad Basin Commission, the Economic Community of West African States, the Non-Aligned Movement, the Organisation of Islamic Cooperation and the Organization for the Harmonization of Business Law in Africa (OHADA).
-The westernmost regions of Niger are joined with contiguous regions of Mali and Burkina Faso under the Liptako–Gourma Authority.
+Niger is a charter member of the African Union and the West African Monetary Union, and belongs to the Niger Basin Authority and Lake Chad Basin Commission, the Non-Aligned Movement, the Organisation of Islamic Cooperation and the Organization for the Harmonization of Business Law in Africa (OHADA).
+The westernmost regions are joined with contiguous regions of Mali and Burkina Faso under the Liptako–Gourma Authority.

 The border dispute with Benin, inherited from colonial times and concerning inter alia Lété Island in the Niger River, was solved by the International Court of Justice in 2005 to Niger's advantage.